webexpoprague/content/output/sessions-data.md

 ## Talk Description

-Many companies are consumed by carefully crafted roadmaps, diligently solving known important problems.
-Yet, this approach may leave us vulnerable to the rapid shifts happening around us and failing to adapt can pose an existential threat.
+Many companies are consumed by carefully crafted roadmaps, diligently solving known, important problems.
+Yet this approach may leave us vulnerable to the rapid shifts happening around us, and failing to adapt can pose an existential threat.

-In this session, we’ll explore the critical question: Are you an innovator?
+In this session, you’ll explore the critical questions: Are you an innovator?
 How can you recognise the traits of innovation within your organisation?
-Drawing on research into successful innovators, we’ll uncover the patterns and mindsets that drive lasting change.
-Whether your organisation has lost its innovative edge or is striving to build it from scratch, we’ll discuss how to rewire a company for continuous innovation.
-Start building the future, rather than just responding to the present.
+Drawing on research into successful innovators, Martin will uncover the patterns and mindsets that drive lasting change.
+Whether your organisation has lost its innovative edge or is striving to build it from scratch, you’ll learn how to rewire a company for continuous innovation and start building the future — rather than just responding to the present.

 ## Tags